 In this guide, we provide advice and step-by-step guidance on how to write the perfect project manager CV or resume.
 This guide covers all aspects of the CV and resume writing process for project management, including:

-A helpful, illustrated guide to writing a great project management CV or resume, with a powerful project management CV template.
+A helpful, illustrated guide to writing a great project management CV or resume, with two powerful project management CV templates.

 - Project management skills to focus on and how to demonstrate them on your CV

 - How to ensure your project management experience comes across in the most effective way